avhou/rai/assignment/assignment2/report/rai-report.md

 - **Resilience and security**: AI systems need to be resilient and secure.
 In order to be safe, they need a fallback plan in case something goes wrong.
 In order to minimize and prevent unintentional harm, they need to be accurate, reliable and reproducible.
 - **Cybersecurity**: ChatGPT can be used to write very convincing texts, with the potential for abuse.
 I.e. phishing emails and fake websites can be made with very little effort and these can be used to scam people.
 - **Regulation**:  Some parts of the world have introduced regulation about AI (EU AI act), but other parts of the world are still working on this.
 To properly regulate global players like OpenAI, we need a global framework.
 Given the rapid evolution of AI, this legal framework needs to be flexible enough to keep up with changing reality.
+- **Input bias** : ChatGPT is trained on a huge internet corpus.
+This data may be biased and as such, ChatGPT will learn these biases while being trained.
+- **Instruction Compliance** : ChatGPT is a black box.
+There is no reason to assume ChatGPT would deliberately generate text that defies instructions specified in the input prompts, but since it lacks real **transparency**, there is no way to know for sure whether commercial or other interests are preferred over user instructions.
 - **Environmental impact**:  generative AI models have huge computational costs to both train and operate them.
 This has a negative impact on the enviroment, which will only increase linearly with the use of such models.
 - **Societal impact**: Finally, generative AI models may have a considerable impact on society as a whole, as it will become increasingly difficult to judge what information is human-made, correct and trustworthy.
 Additionally, AGIs may have a profound impact on some professions.